ruuda/blog/posts/ai-alignment-starter-pack.md

-I find the arguments for why AGI would not be aligned by default convincing, and the counterarguments are mostly arguing against taking the pessimistic view as the default, I haven’t seen strong arguments for why alignment would be solved in time.
+I find the arguments for why AGI would not be aligned by default convincing, and the counterarguments are mostly arguing against taking the pessimistic view as the default, rather than arguing for why alignment _would_ be solved in time.

 On a gut level,
 I am not worried.